 Age is no barrier in signing up for a horse riding adventure.
 The majority of our globetrotters range in age from 35 right through to 72, so you’ll be in good company no matter which ride you decide to join.
 Believe me: if you’re in good health and want to grasp life with both hands and go on a wildly exciting adventure that will blow your socks off, then one of our riding holidays is for you.

-If you haven’t stopped riding throughout your adult life, you’ll be MORE than fine to conquer a huge percentage of our rides.
-And to be honest, if you’re in your sixties and lucky enough to be riding regularly, you should be taking advantage of this time in your life – leave the cruise ships and the New York shopping trips for when you’re 80 and need a zimmer frame!
+If you’re riding regularly, you’ll be MORE than fine to conquer a huge percentage of our rides.
+And to be honest, if you’re in (or past!) your sixties and lucky enough to still be a frequent rider, you should be taking advantage of this time in your life – leave the cruise ships and the New York shopping trips for when you need a zimmer frame!
 This is the golden time to put yourself first; babysitting your grandchildren can wait.

 For those who haven’t been in the saddle for a few years and are concerned about whether your body will handle the riding hours each day, I recommend looking into our entry-level rides.
-Click here to read about our recommend rides for first-time globetrotters.
-And if you need to get yourself riding fit for your next holiday, this blog post will give you some very handy tips.
+And if you need to get yourself riding fit, this blog post has some very handy tips.

 Meet some globetrotters aged 60+

-First up, there’s Margaret Mooney, who has notched up more riding holidays with Globetrotting than we can even count, including the Maasai Mara ride in Kenya, the Arhangay Ride in Mongolia, the Tassie Tiger Trail, The Sahara Ride in Morocco, The Patagonia Trail and more!
+First up, there’s Margaret Mooney, who has notched up more riding holidays with Globetrotting than we can even count, including the Maasai Mara ride in Kenya, the Arhangay Ride in Mongolia, The Sahara Ride in Morocco, The Patagonia Trail and more!
 This is what Margaret thought of her ride in Patagonia:

 ‘If riding a surefooted Criollo horse up and down precipitous mountain trails under a blazing blue sky is on your wish list, then The Patagonia Trail is for you!
 Experience luxurious glamping on the banks of a crystal clear river, feast on delicious asados and parillas washed down with plentiful Malbec.
 Ride through ancient forests to remote campsites that can only be reached on horseback to find a cold beer and delicious lunch waiting for you.
 Sit around the campfire in the evening, listening to the profound silence and watching the moon rise over the mountains.
 Swim in the icy Lake Traful after enjoying the amazing hospitality of Felipe’s home.
 The only thing I didn’t like about my time in Patagonia was that it came to an end all too soon!
 If there was just one word to sum up this experience it would be EXHILARATING!’